-Below is a sample SART report for 2013 (our clinic's data)
+Below on this page is a portion of our SART report for 2016 (our own clinic's data)

 - Red arrow - IVF clinic name

-- Dark green arrow - columns with outcome results for different female age groups
+- Green arrow - columns with outcome results for different female age groups

-- Dark blue arrow - Number of IVF "cycles" started (all women that started shots to do in vitro)
+- Blue arrow - Number of IVF "cycles" started (all women that started shots to do in vitro)

-- Pink arrow - percent of cycles started that led to a baby's birth (fresh eggs)
+- Pink arrow - percent of cycles started that led to a baby's birth (using fresh eggs)

-- Light blue arrow - percent of frozen embryo transfers (own eggs) that led to a baby's birth
+- Orange arrow - percent of subsequent frozen embryo transfers (after a first transfer was done) that led to a baby's birth

-- Light green arrow - percent of embryo transfers using fresh embryos and donor eggs that led to a baby's birth
+- Black arrow - percent of embryo transfers using fresh embryos from fresh donor eggs that led to a baby's birth

-- Brown arrow - percent of embryo transfers using frozen embryos and donor eggs that led to a baby's birth
+- Purple arrow - percent of embryo transfers using fresh embryos from frozen donor eggs that led to a baby's birth

 - On their site, go to "IVF Success Rate Reports", click on the state you want, then the clinic, then "ART Data Report"

-- A sample data report is shown above on this page (our clinic)
+- A sample of parts of our 2016 SART Report is shown above on this page (our clinic)